CondorCrypto2024/LibCollections/README.md

 # LibCollections
-Abstract some of the basic STL containers with richer functionalities like concurrency and persistence Pure-header c++20 Library
+Abstract some of the basic STL containers with richer functionalities like concurrency and persistence.

+This is a pure-header c++20 Library